cdcasey/12gov3/posts/2020-12-15-51-christmas-trees/index.md

 excerpt: ""
 ---

-This week we're talking about Chistmas trees!
+This week we’re talking about Chistmas trees!
 What is a conifer?
 Should you buy real or plastic?
 How many super powers does Santa Claus have?

 Pine cone opening: [https://www.youtube.com/watch?v=KUhubDdGRuo](https://www.youtube.com/watch?v=KUhubDdGRuo)